AIRFIELD RIDING DAYS WITH OMCC

 We are always looking for marshals to assist us in hosting ARD events.
-Marshals are paid for their time, are briefed in their duties and are offered lunch too!
+Marshals receive a gift for their time, are briefed in their duties and are offered lunch too!
 Without marshals the event cannot be held.
 A Forum thread for volunteer marshals will be created shortly after each the booking process goes live.
-If you know of anyone who can volunteer their time please add their name and contact details to the forum thread.
+If you know of anyone who can volunteer their time, please ask them to add their name and contact details to the forum thread.

-The Airfield riding days are always well attended.
+The ARDs are always well attended.
 The committee go to great lengths to ensure each day runs smoothly.
-This planning will be all for nothing if it wasnt for the kind people that give up their time to marshal.
-Without them the day simply can not run.
+This planning will be all for nothing if it wasn't for the kind volunteers that give up their time to marshal.
+Without them the day simply cannot run.

 OMCC marshals do not need previous experience as full training is given on the day.
-All is expected of you is you can wave the correct flag in an incident or when instructed to and if safe to do so help deal with an incident.
-We have a well oiled team of medics and pick up wagons on hand to pick up bikes and bikers so don't worry if you feel apprehensive about having to pick up a bike.
-We have a very good safety record at Odiham and most incidents tend to be break downs.
-We do however ask that Marshals are over the age of 18 or escorted by an adult.
+All that is expected of you is that you can wave the correct flag if there is an incident or when instructed to do so and if it is safe to do so, help deal with an incident.
+We have professional paramedics onsite and pick up wagons on hand to recover bikes and bikers.
+We have a very good safety record at Odiham, and most incidents tend to be break-downs.
+We do however ask that marshals are over the age of 18.

-You will not be able to bring anyone along who is not on the list.
+You will not be able to bring anyone along on the day or who is not on the list.

-OMCC is a registered and well recognised ACU Club and some instructors and marshalls are ACU certified, ensuring a high standard of safety, experience and a top event.
+The OMCC is a registered ACU Club, a number of instructors and marshals are ACU certified ensuring a high standard of safety throughout the event.